freenas/freenas-docs/userguide/tn_initial.rst

-To instead assign a static IP address for out-of-band management, set the "Configuration Source" to "Static", as seen in the example shown in
+To instead assign a static IP address for out-of-band management, set the :guilabel:`Configuration Source` to *Static*, as seen in the example shown in
 :numref:`Figure %s <appliance37>`.
-Enter the desired IP Address into the "IP Address" setting, filling out all four octets completely.
+Enter the desired IP Address into the :guilabel:`IP Address` setting, filling out all four octets completely.

 .. _appliance37: